 The School of Art encourages students to participate in Study Abroad programs in their junior or senior years, exposing students to different cultures.
 To offer students a wide choice, they can use the extraordinary resources of the Center for Global Education.
 To date, School of Art students have taken coursework in London, Edinburgh, Sydney, Turin, Florence, Rome, Venice and Cortona, Italy.

 The School of Art has several clubs and organizations that provide ways for students to get involved on campus and in the community.
 Art Student Society and the Ceramics Club both hold yearly sales of work to fund student research and travel.
 The Photo Club partners with the Kendall Whittier GROW Garden to teach local children about photography.
 DigiCo provides a collective of students interested in digital media and gaming.

 The School of Art offers ten undergraduate scholarships up to $6,000 a year for four years.
 Students interested in applying for funding in Art History or Studio Art should prepare a portfolio of artwork or writing to be submitted in February or March before their first year at TU.
 Students must also take part in an interview with the Director of the School of Art, either in person or on the phone.
 Other portfolio review times may be available by special arrangement.
 Students must be accepted to The University of Tulsa before they can be considered for an undergraduate award.
-For more details, download the Scholarship Application.
+For more details and to apply, see the Scholarship Application.

 Jerri Jones Research Award